 Pictures and Graphics:

 If you run an eCommerce, B2C business, pictures are key to selling your products — especially on Pinterest and Instagram.
-But what about B2B business like accountants and consultants who don’t really have visuals with a wow factor?
+But what about B2B businesses like accountants and consultants who don’t really have visuals with a wow factor?
 That’s where infographics come in.
 Simply, they are graphics with information.
 It’s a way to take non-appealing data and make it visually appealing.
-Like the graphic I used above.

 Tips for using Pictures and Graphics:

 - Make sure all pictures and graphics are of good quality.

 - Don’t make the text not too small.